rashmichaudhary24/genai-learning-journal/23-Tokens-Revisited.md

 Tokenization converts text into manageable pieces that can be assigned numerical IDs and represented as vectors (embeddings).

 These token embeddings then become the inputs processed by the Transformer's attention mechanism.

-In other words, tokens form the bridge between human language and mathematical computation.

 ---